Warm Greetings

 Day, Every Way

-• Chosen 1 of the 20 best cookbooks published in 2006 by Leite’s Culinaria
+• Chosen 1 of the 20 best cookbooks published by Leite’s Culinaria

 Thank you for visiting my web site.
 I have much exciting news to share.

-To find out what I’m up to day-to-day, please visit my blog:
+To get oodles of “pc” recipes and to find out what I’m pressure-cooking these days, please follow my blog:

 Whole Grains for Busy People